UIUC-iSchool-DataViz/is445AOG_fall2020/week07/index.md

 ---
 layout: week
 visible: true
-visible_lec: true
+visible_lec: false
 visible_n: true
 ---

-# Week 7 - Maps, maps and more maps
+# Week 7 - More with dashboards & Map Viz

 We will start thinking about maps & map projection, both in `bqplot` and `matplotlib`.
-We'll continue this week with building dashboards of mappable data.
+We'll start this week with building dashboards of mappable data.

 ## Downloads